mvitale2/michaelvitale_hw5TH_csi3150_w2024/README.md

 You may also notice that this button lacks a space between it and its class, `.restart`.
 This is because `button.restart` selects all buttons that have the restart class, while if there was a space between `button` and `.restart` that would select all elements with the restart class that are children of a button.

-### quizApp.js
-Most of the functions defined within this file are called inside the event listeners added to the buttons.

 ### questions.js
-This file follows a structure that makes it easy to add in new questions and options.
-If all you want to do is add or change questions, this is the correct section.
+This file follows a structure that makes it easy to add in new questions.
 Here is a template for a new question:
 ``` javascript
 {
     numb: n,